fatihsamur/fatihsamur-blog/src/pages/index.md

   - type: section_hero
     title: 'Hi, I''m Fatih'
     section_id: hero
-    content: >-
-      I'm a doctor and a software developer from Turkey.
-I like to build web applications and share about them.
-In this blog I mostly write about programming, web development, machine learning, neuroscience and also I share my thoughts on anything related to science, technology and philosophy.
+    content: I'm a doctor and a software developer from Turkey.
   - type: section_content
     title: About
     section_id: about